 To begin with, OMF was adapted to COM with an adapter designated OMF COM aware.
 This functionality helped COM developers access OMF objects and vice versa.
 However, this solution to the problem using two different object models was not optimal since it added overhead in the communication.
 Nor was it possible to match the data types one to one, which made the solution limited.
 A decision was taken to build the new system on COM technologies with proprietary extensions adding the functions missing from COM.
 All communication with the current system was to be through the OMF COM.
-Adapters are very useful when a new component is to used in parallel with an existing one [17].
-This solution makes it easy to remove the old OMF and replace it with COM in small steps over time.
+This solution made it easy to remove the old OMF and replace it with COM in small steps over time.
+Adapters are very useful when a new component is to used in parallel with an existing one (Rine et al., 1999).
+More adapters to other systems such as Orbix(CORBA) and Fieldbus Foundation were constructed.
+If the external systems have similar data types it is fairly straightforward to build a framework for adapters where the parts that take care of the proprietary system can be reused.
+New systems can be accessed by adding a server and client stub to the adapter framework.
+To be able to build functional adapters between two middleware components it is important to have the capability to create remote calls dynamically.
+For instance the Dynamic Invocation Interface (DII) in CORBA can be used.
+If the middleware does not have this possibility it might be possible to generate code automatically that takes care of the different types of calls which are going to be placed through the adapter to the other system.

-Replacing C++complib with STL
+Replacing C++ complib with STL

-To switch from C++complib to STL [5] was much easier because STL covers almost all the C++complib functions and provides additional functionality.
-Still, much work reminded to be done, since all the code using C++complib had to be changed to be able to use STL instead.
+To switch from C++ complib to STL (Austern, 1999) was much easier because STL covers almost all the provides C++ complib functions and additional functionality.
+Still, much work reminded to be done, since all the code using C++\complib had to be changed to be able to use STL instead.
 The decision was taken to continue using both components and to use STL whenever new functionality was added.
 After a time the use of old components was reduced and the internal maintenance cost reduced.
 In some cases in the same components both libraries were used, which gave some disadvantages, especially in the maintenance process.